kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

       <img width="928" alt="Image" src="https://github.com/user-attachments/assets/ad2cf711-ffaa-4429-ad1c-3277da70279e" />

   - Perform a Test Cutover
-  - select test and cutover and select launch cutover instance and select launch; this will create another server to replicate the serve.
+  - select `test and cutover` and select `launch cutover instance` and select `launch`; this will create another server to replicate the serve.

  <img width="884" alt="Image" src="https://github.com/user-attachments/assets/82585c51-1bf2-478e-a065-d9d997c3da15" />

 - cutover in progress
-  - On the Source Servers page, select the server marked Ready for Cutover.
+  - On the Source Servers page, select the server `marked Ready for Cutover`.

-- Click Launch Cutover Instances.
+- Click `Launch Cutover Instances`.

-- Review and confirm the instance settings, then click Launch.
+- Review and confirm the instance settings, then click `Launch`.

 Expected Result: The cutover instance is launched in AWS, and the server enters the Cutover in Progress state.
 This step involves transitioning production traffic to the new environment.

 <img width="887" alt="Image" src="https://github.com/user-attachments/assets/f30b539f-95c6-4573-b569-23a7c4dabcb9" />

  - New servers (IP internal, webapp-server, AWS application Migration Service and Replication server) are created with with all the data inside
+ -
    <img width="928" alt="Image" src="https://github.com/user-attachments/assets/f959b95a-c1ad-4513-9221-6a56238ed7f8" />

    - Test the newly Internal server by associating the elastic ip and security group before testing on the server.

 - Cutover Complete